 Microfilm can be found on the lower level in the same area as the R-Z book collection.
 There are also more silent study areas in this room.

-The lower level also includes moving shelves, books R-Z, print periodicals and oversize books.
+The lower level also includes moving shelves, books R-Z, print journals and oversize books.
 Since some articles aren’t available online, you can find our print journals on the lower level in the new shelves that move at the press of a button!

 - Group Study Areas